 This is just a small selection of migraine triggers.
-Avoiding the ones you can may help you to experience fewer migraines.
+Avoiding the ones you can may help you to experience fewer attacks.
 But what about migraines in general.
-Is there a way to bolster your central nervous and vascular systems so as to reduce the frequency of migraines further or even to eliminate them altogether?
+Is there a way to bolster your central nervous and vascular systems so as to reduce the frequency of episodes further or even to eliminate them altogether?

 We would like to introduce you to upper cervical chiropractic care.

 When the atlas (C1) is out of alignment, it can affect both the CNS and how much blood is reaching the brain.
 How?

 The atlas surrounds and protects the brainstem.
 However, a misalignment of the atlas can cause it to place pressure on the brainstem.
 This, in turn, can inhibit proper brainstem function and lead to migraines.